The Voyager Token (VGX) Price Hits $0.0403 on Top Exchanges

-The Voyager Token (CURRENCY:VGX) traded 1.1% higher against the U.S. dollar during the 24 hour period ending at 0:00 AM Eastern on December 24th.
-The Voyager Token has a total market cap of $3.94 million and $2.13 million worth of The Voyager Token was traded on exchanges in the last day.
-One The Voyager Token token can currently be purchased for $0.0403 or 0.00000463 BTC on exchanges including Binance, Bithumb, CoinExchange and IDEX.
-During the last seven days, The Voyager Token has traded down 4.7% against the U.S. dollar.
+The Voyager Token (CURRENCY:VGX) traded up 1.1% against the dollar during the 1-day period ending at 21:00 PM Eastern on December 25th.
+The Voyager Token has a market capitalization of $3.94 million and $2.13 million worth of The Voyager Token was traded on exchanges in the last day.
+One The Voyager Token token can currently be purchased for approximately $0.0403 or 0.00000463 BTC on major cryptocurrency exchanges including IDEX, Bithumb, Binance and Radar Relay.
+In the last seven days, The Voyager Token has traded down 4.7% against the dollar.

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.